Constraining the axiverse with reionization: Single axion results

 Figure~\ref{fig:max_T_single_ALP} shows the maximum reheating temperature $T_{\rm reh}^{\rm MAX}$ allowed by CMB optical depth constraints, mapped over the $(m_a, g_{a\gamma\gamma})$ parameter space for a single axion-like particle.
 For each point in this plane, we compute the freeze-in abundance and the resulting high-redshift optical depth $\tau_{\mathrm{highz}}$, identifying the highest reheating temperature for which the predicted $\tau_{\mathrm{highz}}$ remains below the $2\sigma$ exclusion threshold.
 Our procedure smoothly interpolates between two limiting cases: the low-reheating bound from Ref.~\cite{Langhoff:2022bij}, evaluated at $T_{\rm reh} = T_{\rm BBN}$, and the fully thermalized limit from Refs.~\cite{Cadamuro:2010cz, Cadamuro:2011fd}, corresponding to $T_{\rm reh} \sim 10^{16}\,\mathrm{GeV}$.
 Contours of constant $T_{\rm reh}^{\rm MAX}$ are overlaid to indicate the energy scale at which each region of parameter space becomes excluded.
 This figure thus serves as a direct map between axion properties and the maximum cosmologically allowed reheating temperature.
-Notably, the lower-right region of the parameter space permits high-scale reheating, in agreement with constraints from inflationary gravitational wave backgrounds~\cite{Domcke:2015iaa}, while the upper-right region is unconstrained in our analysis, as axion decays occur before recombination and leave no imprint on the ionization history.
+Notably, the lower-right region of the parameter space permits high-scale reheating, in agreement with constraints from inflationary gravitational wave backgrounds~\cite{Domcke:2015iaa}, while the upper-right region is unconstrained in our analysis, as axion decays occur before recombination and leave no imprint on the ionization history and $T_{\rm reh}^{\rm MAX}$ is always smaller than the freeze-out temperature $T_{\rm{fo}}$ in the parameter space we are interested in, which guarantees that our freeze-in scenario is valid throughout this work.